sstelfox/stelfox.net/content/notes/chronyd.md

 title: Chronyd
 ---

-# Chronyd
+***Note: This page is quite old and is likely out of date.
+My opinions may have also changed dramatically since this was written.
+It is here as a reference until I get around to updating it.***

 Replacement for the ntpd daemon.
-This doesn't seem to be "production ready".

 ## Installation